azureholic/CW-Repeated-Calls/evaluations/README.md

 - **Automatic Evaluations:**

-  - **"Model and prompt":**
-    - Well-suited for testing individual agents.
-Allows defining a system prompt and then providing an evaluation dataset.
+  - **"Evaluate a model":**
+    - Well-suited for testing model performance on very specific tasks.
+Unfortunately does not allow you to choose an existing Foundry agent to evaluate with (you provide a system prompt for that specific evaluation).
     - Contains a feature to generate sample question/answer pairs using a GPT model, but this is limited to simple one-sentence questions and not ideal for large data inputs.
 I recommended to generate such data independently.
-  - **"Dataset":**
+    - I encountered an "evalception" scenario, where my evaluation failed because my dataset contained a scenario with harmful content, which led Azure to block the evaluation.
+  - **"Evaluate an existing query-response dataset":**
     - Highly useful for analyzing a response dataset.
 The "query" can represent all data the decision is based on.
     - Image: ![ai-foundry-evaluation](images/ai-foundry-evaluation.png)
     - It is also possible to compare evaluation results between different models.
 This can be used to compare different models as judges for the same dataset or to compare the response quality of different models.
     - Image: ![ai-foundry-evaluation-comparison](images/ai-foundry-evaluation-comparison.png)
-  - **"Prompt flow":** Appears to be an evaluator designed for low-code AI flows.
   - **Note:** The Phi-4 model was not available in the Foundry UI at the time of testing, though it was accessible when running evaluation scripts locally.

 - **Manual Evaluations:**